 ||Common Council Liaison

-Kingston Tree Commission – The Kingston Planning Office oversees activities of the Commission including and Street Tree Planting Program for businesses and residents, and the Annual Arbor Ceremony which is partnered with the school district.
+Kingston Tree Commission – The Kingston Planning Office oversees activities of the Commission including and Street Tree Planting Program for businesses and residents, and the Annual Arbor Ceremony.
 In addition, workshops are conducted for residents in skills such as basic pruning activities and we work with other municipal agencies on other projects to promote urban forestry and apply for grant funding opportunities to expand the urban forest landscape.
-The Tree Commission is currently undertaking a project to update and strengthen the local ordinances governing tree management.
-The City has been designated as a “Tree City USA” for 22 years straight, and we have been given Growth Awards for work undertaken in 17 of those years.
+The Tree Commission is currently undertaking a tree maintenance project to remove some of the City of Kingston's most deteriorated and dangerous trees.
+The City has been designated as a “Tree City USA” for 23 years straight, and we have been given Growth Awards for work undertaken in 17 of those years.

 Tree Inventories - In 2018, City of Kingston contracted with ArborPro, Inc. to conduct a tree inventory of the City's street trees and park trees.
 These inventories will be used as a tool by the tree commission when reviewing tree removal and pruning permits, as well as, identifying locations for future tree plantings.
 For more information please see Inventory Summary Report, Street Tree Inventory Summary Report, Park Tree Inventory Summary Report.